-6 Oil-Free Sunscreens You'll Actually Want To Use Everyday
+11 Oil-Free Sunscreens You'll Actually Want To Use Everyday

 There's a fine line between skin care that makes you look dewy and skin care that makes you look (and feel) greasy.
 Sunscreen often straddles that fine line.
 Some formulas leave a powdery white cast on deeper complexions; others make your pores look like they've been dunked in a deep frier.
-Neither of those side effects are cute, but what's really not cute is skipping out on protecting your skin from the sun — so finding the right sunscreen is crucial.
+Neither of those side effects is cute, but what's really not cute is skipping out on protecting your skin from the sun — so finding the right sunscreen is crucial.

-If you can't commit to a formula in fear that your makeup will melt off midday, try opting for something oil-free.
+If you can't commit to a formula for fear that your makeup will melt off midday, try opting for something oil-free.
 Fortunately, some of our favorite brands have mastered effective sun protection without the slick, greasy feeling.
-From dermatologist-approved pumps to hydrating moisturizers, we rounded up some of our favorites, ahead.
+From dermatologist-approved drugstore faves to fancy-pants SPF lotions, we rounded up 11 of our favorites, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.